Derivative principles for invariant ensembles: Introduction

 We organise the present work as follows.
 In section~\ref{s2}, we introduce our notations used throughout the work.
 Furthermore, we briefly review the harmonic analysis on multivariate Euclidean spaces as well as matrix spaces as they are the essential tools for proving our statements.
 In section~\ref{s3}, we first review the theory for additive invariant ensembles on $\herm(n)$, and then analogously develop similar statements for the additive invariant ensembles on $i\o(n)$, $i\usp(2n)$ and $\Mat(n,n+\nu)$.
 These discussions are carried over to multiplicative invariant ensembles on $\herm_+(n)$ and $\U(n)$ in section~\ref{s4}.
 We summarise our findings in section~\ref{s5} and in the two appendices we give more insights and proofs for some technical tools that have been used.
+We will also emphasise the close relationship between Lie algebras and all three additive ensembles in section~\ref{s3.4} with comparison to classical results in harmonic analysis, while such relation remains to be unravelled for multiplicative ensembles.